Shechterlab/nextflow-rnaseq/README.md

 sbatch ~/nextflow-rnaseq-deseq2/nextflow_rnaseq_test.sh

-# 5. To run the pipeline, first make a directory for your experiment.
-Then, make a sample metadata file within that directory called: "nextflow_sample_metadata.csv" (example file here: https://github.com/nf-core/rnaseq/blob/3.9/assets/samplesheet.csv) with the experimental design.
+# 5. To run the pipeline you only need a sample metadata file in your directory called "samplesheet.csv" (example file here: https://github.com/nf-core/rnaseq/blob/3.9/assets/samplesheet.csv) with the experimental design.
 Included example can be used as a test:

-mkdir ~/EB_2019_12_A549_test

-cp ~/nextflow-rnaseq-deseq2/nextflow_sample_metadata.csv ~/EB_2019_12_A549_test/

-# 6. Execute the pipeline

-sbatch ~/nextflow-rnaseq-deseq2/nextflow_rnaseq_with_deseq2.sh ~/EB_2019_12_A549_test
+sbatch ~/nextflow-rnaseq-deseq2/nextflow_rnaseq_with_deseq2.sh

-#you can follow the output in the "~/nextflow-rnaseq-deseq2/nextflow_RNA_test.log" file or in the ~/EB_2019_12_A549_test/pipeline_info/ directory
+#you can follow the output in the "~/nextflow-rnaseq-deseq2/nextflow_RNAseq.log" file or in the ~/nextflow_results/pipeline_info/ directory